SAP-samples/cap-local-development-workshop/exercises/04/README.md

 Ex01Service.bookremoved {"data":{"ID":251},"headers":{"x-correlation-id":"c72e2a47-2faf-4bcb-9f54-37ebb2ca88a6"}}
 ```

 But what happens now?
-How do we receive such a message?
+How is such a message subsequently received?
 We'll find out with a more comprehensive example in the next exercise where we also learn how to manage a larger scale CAP project, with independent services, locally.

 ---